chr15m/report-reagent-api-usage/README.md

 I would love to find a way to get "repo" counts not raw search counts, as "repos with r/atom calls" is more interesting/useful than just raw "r/atom calls".

+**Update:** See below for an analysis with better data from Adrian Smith.

 # Summary

 ## Functions